-The Revised Corporate Plan 2018–19 sets our course for the future, identifying our purpose, values, operating environment, strategic priorities, capability and risk oversight and management.
+The 2019–20 Corporate Plan sets our course for the future, identifying our purposes, operating environment, capability and risk oversight and management.

 On 24 May 2012, the House of Representative Standing Committee on Infrastructure and Communications (the Committee) announced that it would conduct an Inquiry into differential pricing of IT hardware and software in Australia compared to other jurisdictions such as the United States, the United Kingdom, and the Asia-Pacific.